Quick Take

 Children

-The miniature pinscher can be playful, but that doesn’t necessarily mean that they are right for children.
+The miniature pinscher can be playful, but that doesn’t necessarily mean that it is right for children.
 Due to their small size (especially if you get a teacup min-pin), other humans can be rather intimidating.
 For better odds of a pleasant relationship with children, they should be raised around kids, and these small human companions should be taught the correct way (and incorrect way) to handle them with supervision.

-Dogs similar to Miniature Pinscher
+Dogs similar to the Miniature Pinscher

 If the miniature pinscher just isn’t the right temperament or size, there are plenty of other dogs that could work.
 The German Pinscher, dachshund, and Italian greyhound are all great options.

-- German Pinscher – The min-pin is simply a smaller version of the German Pinscher.
+- German Pinscher: The min-pin is simply a smaller version of the German Pinscher.
 Their eager and intelligent personality makes them easy pups to train.
-Plus, they don’t shed!
+Plus, they don’t shed.

 Famous Miniature Pinscher